 In order to locate an entry in the DNIS table for an incoming call, a full match is required.
-If there is no match in the DNIS routing table set up in this window, the system tries to match the number based on the DID number entered in the General page of Extension Configuration (see "Setting up Extensions" on page 13-3).
-If there is still no match, the system routes the call according to the In Call Routing page defined in Trunk Configuration.
+If there is no match in the DNIS routing table set up in this tab, the system tries to match the number based on the DID number entered on the General tab of Extension Configuration (see "Setting up Extensions" on page 14-3).
+If there is still no match, the system routes the call according to the In Call Routing tab defined in Trunk Configuration.